hwspec/StreamPressor/README.md

 - Build the project and run initial tests
 - Configure the environment automatically

 **Note**: The script assumes you're in the project root directory.
-If you encounter any issues, you can still follow the manual setup instructions below.
+If you encounter any issues, you can still setup manually.

 ### 3. Run Tests